 - Transportation service must be publicized to the general public via website or published brochure. - Transportation service must be available to all residents of the proposed development/site. - Transportation route must have a local route.
-Routes that only run direct or express routes will not qualify. - On-call transportation services are not eligible for points in the Flexible Pool.
+Routes that only run direct or express routes will not qualify. - On-call transportation services are not eligible for points in a Metro pool.